agrilens/docs/README.md

   - Aggregate and analyze plant health data
   - Provide insights based on data collected to help save labor and resources

+## Project Status

+- The latest build of the project is deployed at [Agrilens-web](https://agrilens-web.web.app/).
+- We are iterating on the application's design and incorporating end user and stakeholder feedback.
+- For questions or suggestions about the project or documentation, please contact Jessica or Blair.

 ## Works Cited & Sources

 - We used generative AI in this project.
 Artifacts and other documents where we used generative AI contain a note about the source and a link to the conversation.